The MacBook Pro is probably one of the best gaming laptops I’ve ever used. It feels strange to say that.

 MacBook Pro settings for running Resident Evil on mains power

-Of course, while the performance on battery power was impressive, the more common (and common sense) scenario is that if you’re sitting down to play a video game, it’s likely that you’ll have access to a power source, and the laptop would be plugged into it.
+Of course, while the performance on battery power was impressive, the more common (and common sense) scenario is that if you’re sitting down to play a

 Running the same general native resolution performance test with the MacBook Pro plugged in (I double-checked this time), the framerates of each graphical preset saw a minor bump in performance.